-The results pertaining to the four scenarios and the "no action" alternative were determined (table 2).
+Table 2 summarizes the results pertaining to the four scenarios mentioned above as well as the "no action" alternative.
 The risk index associated with the "no action" alternative was 93,196.
 Scenario 1 reduced the risk index to 26,000 in decade 1, but with a net cost of \$2,518,000.
 This scenario contained 14,856 acres of broadcast burning in decade 1, as well as fuel treatments involving 306 partial cut and 298 regeneration cut acres that resulted in commercial timber harvests.
-Postponing the minimization of the risk index until decade 3 (Scenario 2) resulted in a positive present net value of \$148,000 associated with the treatments.
-When the broadcast burning was postponed until decade 3, the treated area was reduced by 1,145 acres as compared to Scenario 1.
+Postponing the minimization